 }

-For recurring events, the “subEvent” and “superEvent” relationship creates powerful hierarchies.
+For recurring events, the “subEvent” and “superEvent” relationship creates useful hierarchies.
 Think of a festival with multiple performances, or a conference with breakout sessions.
-Properly structured, search engines can show the main event with expandable sub-events, giving potential attendees a complete picture without overwhelming them.
+Structured properly, search engines can show the main event with expandable sub-events, giving potential attendees a complete picture without overwhelming them.

-Language support through “inLanguage” becomes vital for international events.
-Specify multiple languages for multilingual events, and watch your event appear in language-specific searches:
+Language support through “inLanguage” matters for international events.
+Specify multiple languages for multilingual events, and your event can appear in language-specific searches:

 "inLanguage": ["en", "es", "fr"],